 But searing can only happen when the pan is hot before adding the meat.
 Maillard reactions require a high-heat cooking method.
 So heat up that grill pan.

-Add a small amount of oil or brush the chicken breast with butter if desired.
+Add a small amount of olive oil to a large skillet or brush the chicken breast with butter.
 The hot pan and the fat will help prevent the meat from sticking to the pan.

-Allow about one inch between each chicken breast.
-This keeps the meat from steaming and helps it form the savory crust.
+Keep one inch between each chicken breast.
+This prevents the meat from steaming and helps it form a savory crust.

 After placing the chicken in the pan, do not touch it for 3 minutes.
 Just let it sear.

-When you flip it to the other side, it will come up easily from off the pan if it has seared properly.
+When you flip the first side over, it will come up easily from the pan if it has seared properly.
 If it is sticking, it hasn’t cooked long enough or your pan was not hot enough.

-A note on pans.
+A note on the best pans for cooking chicken.
 A grill pan is my favorite pan to cook chicken on the stove because it leaves grill marks on the cooked chicken.

 Step 5: Don’t Overcook Chicken

 Overcooking chicken has always been my biggest challenge.
-I am concerned with food safety, so I tend to overcompensate by cooking it too long.
+Concerned with food safety, I overcompensate by cooking it too long.
+The result is dry rubbery chicken breasts.

 Wonder what temperature to cook chicken safely to?
 I did too, so I looked it up.